-- 1. Verify all cables runs are secured.
+- 1. Verify all wire runs are secured.
 If installed in a mobile installation, use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
 Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls/bulkheads or other openings. - 3.
-After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/distribution panel.
+After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 lbf-in (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/distribution panel.

-2.5.6 AC Wiring Configurations
+2.5.6 AC Wiring Configurations (MS2012-G, MS2812-G, MS4024-G)

-The following table provides the different wiring configurations for installing and connecting the AC conductors to and from the inverter (refer to Figures 2-9 to 2-13 for installation drawings showing these configurations).
+The following table provides the different wiring configurations for installing and connecting the AC conductors to and from the inverter (refer to Figures 2-11 to 2-14 for installation drawings showing these configurations).
+Refer to Table 2-4 (and Figures 2-15 & 2-16) for the MS2000-G model.